Marmon Motor Car Company

-Marmon Motor Car Company was an American automobile manufacturer founded by Howard Carpenter Marmon and owned by Nordyke Marmon & Company of Indianapolis, Indiana, US.
-It produced luxury automobiles from 1902 to 1933.
+Marmon Motor Car Company was an American luxury automobile manufacturer founded by Howard Carpenter Marmon and owned by Nordyke Marmon & Company of Indianapolis, Indiana, U.S., and active from 1902 to 1933.

-It was established in 1902 but not incorporated as the successor of Nordyke Mormon & Company until 1926.
-In 1933 it was succeeded by Marmon-Herrington and in 1964 the Marmon brand name was sold to the Marmon Motor Company of Denton, Texas.
+It was established in 1902 but not incorporated as the successor of Nordyke Marmon & Company until 1926.
+In 1933 it was succeeded by Marmon-Herrington, and in 1964 the Marmon brand name was sold to the Marmon Motor Company of Denton, Texas.
 Marmon-Herrington became the Marmon Group of Chicago, in 1964.

+Marmon was notable for its various pioneering works in automotive manufacturing, introducing the rear-view mirror, pioneering the V16 engine, and the use of aluminum in auto manufacturing.
+The historic open wheel Marmon Wasp race car of the early 20th century was the first to use a single-seater "monoposto" construction layout.

 Marmon Automobiles

 Marmon's parent company was founded in 1851, manufacturing flour grinding mill equipment and branching out into other machinery through the late 19th century.
 Small limited production of experimental automobiles began in 1902, with an air-cooled V-twin engine.
 An air-cooled V4 followed the next year, with pioneering V6 and V8 engines tried over the next few years, before more conventional straight engine designs were settled upon.
 Marmons soon gained a reputation as reliable, speedy upscale cars.